PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

 This will spin up 4 items:

-1. 3 linux client instances, each generating a data stream
+1. 3 linux client instances, each generating a data stream simulating a product on a shelf
+1. The proxy web application for pushing the data stream from Mbed Cloud to InfluxDB
 1. InfluxDB instance
-1. Grafana
-1. The web application for pushing the data stream from Mbed Cloud to InfluxDB
+1. Grafana, where all the data aggregation and visualization happens

 Grafana will be accessible at `http://localhost:3001`.
 The login credentials are admin, admin.